-- Reminder: No food or drinks in microscope rooms.
+- Reminder: No food or drinks in cytometer rooms.

 We encourage you to continue to follow the Minnesota Department of Health (MDH) guidance by taking the most basic measures to protect yourself—and all of us.
 Wash your hands with soap and water, cover your mouth when coughing or sneezing, and do not come to school or work when you do not feel well.

 By following these guidelines we hope to minimize the chances of transmission of coronavirus or any other seasonal illness between our users and staff.
 We aim to keep everyone healthy, so we can stay productive.
 We will let everyone know when we can revert back to our normal procedures.

 Please let the UFCR staff know if you have any questions.

 Flow cytometry uses fluorescent probes to identify and characterize cells or particles.
 Cells or particles tagged with fluorescent molecules enter the cytometer via a fluid stream.
 The cells then pass by a series of lasers, each of which emit a specific wavelength of light.
 The fluorescent probes are excited by the laser and then emit light energy.
 The fluorescent signal is detected and amplified, then translated into an electronic signal, which is output to a computer workstation.
 Information about the size and granularity of a cell may be recorded, as well.
 The result is an electronic file containing the measured information, which may be represented in a graphical format using specific software to interpret the file.
 This same process may be performed on a cell sorting cytometer which additionally allows for the capture of subsets of the cells or particles to be re-used by the customer in a subsequent procedure.